chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/security-advisories/how-to-use/index.md

 * [`chainctl`](/chainguard/chainctl/) — Chainguard's command-line interface tool.
 To install `chainctl`, follow our [installation guide](/chainguard/administration/how-to-install-chainctl/).
 * [`jq`](https://jqlang.github.io/jq/) — `jq` is a command-line JSON processor that allows you to filter and manipulate streaming JSON data.
 Although it isn’t strictly necessary for the purposes of this guide, this tutorial includes commands that use `jq` to filter command output that would otherwise be difficult to read.
 You can install `jq` by following the instructions on [the project’s Download jq page](https://jqlang.github.io/jq/download/).

+Lastly, note that this guide includes examples involving an example organization with a private Chainguard Registry named `example.com`.
+If you would like to follow along with your own private Chainguard Images, be sure to change this where relevant to reflect your own setup.
+If you don't have access to a private Chainguard Registry, you can also follow along using Chainguard's public Developer Images but note that these are limited to only the `latest` or `latest-dev` tags.

 ## So you've encountered a CVE in a Chainguard Image